InAbsencia/inabsentia.io/src/about.md

 I started using computers at a very young age and I was fascinated by what they could do.
 This started a life long passion in computer science and software engineering.
 Since high school, I spent most of my spare time studying and learning about computer science and engineering concepts, which naturally led to a huge interest in mathematics and physics.
-My interests include, but are not limited to programming languages, artificial intelligence, algorithms, security, Linux, FOSS and much more.
+My interests include, but are not limited to programming languages, artificial intelligence, algorithms, networking, security, Linux, FOSS and much more.
 {: style="text-align: justify;"}

 Since I have a passion for tinkering with *nix operating systems, I have started doing something the *nix community call "ricing".